![]() |

 function, we will see information about the number of DOFs on row and column are extracted from the database

-Once the program is confident that the data for row and column are all valid, it starts to initialise the local stiffness (LHS) matrix whose components will be calculated and assembled to the global matrix.
+Once the program is confident that the data for row and column are all valid, it starts to initialise the local stiffness matrix whose components will be calculated and assembled to the global matrix.

 It is worth noting that getMeasure()